Fort Albany First Nation: Geography

+Annual break-up

+A regular occurrence in the climate of Fort Albany is the annual break-up of ice on the coast of James Bay during the spring thaw, which can cause massive flooding in the community, as well as dangerous ice floes floating downriver.
+During the break-up, the islands are usually disconnected from the mainland.
+Dangerous levels of flooding have frequently prompted residents to be evacuated in freight canoes or be airlifted to urban centres further inland.
+In the 1990s, the First Nation built dikes to guard against high waters caused by the break-up.

+In 2020, Fort Albany and Kashechewan began the "On the Land" program, an initiative to support community members to live on the land during the break-up, in order to wait out the rising waters.
+This initiative was born out of concerns about air travel arising from the COVID-19 pandemic, and had the added benefit of promoting traditional food harvesting, intergenerational knowledge sharing, and language education.

 Demographics

+Population

+According to the band council's website, the community has a population of around 1200, while the band consists of approximately 5000 band members, which are shared with Kashechewan First Nation.

 Language

-The majority of the population speaks Mushkegowuk Cree.
-Many men and women, younger and to the age of fifty, are bilingual in Cree and English.
+A majority of the residents surveyed for the 2021 Canadian census (420 of 775) reported speaking an Indigenous language to some degree at home, all but 75 of which also spoke English to some degree.
+350 residents surveyed reported only speaking English at home.
+The Swampy Cree language is the language of the Mushkegowuk.
 Children are taught in Cree and English at an early age.
 The community consists of quite a mixture of linguistics, with English, French, Cree, Ojibway, and Oji-Cree spoken.

 Religion

 The two main forms of spirituality practised in Fort Albany are Christianity (Roman Catholicism) and Cree spirituality.

 Economy

 The basic economy of the area is a subsistence allowance.
 There are seasonal jobs that involve construction work for the major capital projects like the dyke, the new school, and the Mid Canada Line.
 There are the traditional economic activities like trapping, fishing and hunting.
 There are a small number of employment opportunities including the Fort Albany First Nation Administration office, Mundo Peetabeck Education authority, Peetabeck Health Services.
 Fort Albany Power Authority, James Bay General Hospital, Northern Store, Air Creebec, and other small private owned businesses.

-The new De Beers Diamond mine in James Bay may also provide many new opportunities.